When we first started optimizing WordPress sites, we quickly realized WooCommerce stores face unique speed challenges.

 To do that, they use a bunch of tools to display popups, promote coupons, display targeted offers, and more.

 The problem is that some of these tools are often not optimized for speed.
-They may load too many unnecessary files, prevent page rendering, not display correctly on mobile devices, and basically destroy user experience on your store.
+They may load too many unnecessary files, prevent page rendering, and destroy the user experience on your store.

 This is where OptinMonster comes in.
-It is the industry leader in conversion optimization software and allows you to convert website visitors into customers.
+It is the best conversion optimization software to convert website visitors into customers without slowing down your site.

 It comes with smart popups, slide in widgets, header and footer tools, countdown timers, and other tools to grow your business.